Zhangjiajie National Forest Park

 - Fitness needed: *****

-Yangjiajie is located at the northwest of Zhangjiajie National Park.
+Yangjiajie is located in the northwest of Zhangjiajie National Park.
 This route is only good for hiking lovers because there are lots of steps and challenging climbing even though you take the cable car up.

 The rewards for the visitors are no queue and breathtaking scenery.